 If you own a home, then you know how important it is to have clean and pristine windows.
 Not only will it make for a beautiful space filled with plenty of light within your home, but it will also be appealing to guests and those passing by outside.
 If you are dealing with windows that tend to fog up from time to time, then we have some ideas that you may be interested in.
 If you are in the area and looking for affordable and high-quality replacement windows in Dallas, TX then we recommend you give us a call or stop by for a visit so that we can let you know about all of our beautiful window options.
 We look forward to speaking with you!

 Before moving on to treat your foggy windows, it’s important that you understand what it is that causes windows to regularly fog up.
 If you’ve noticed that your windows tend to fog up a lot more often in the morning, it’s not all in your head.
 There is actually a reason for this.
-In fact, fog occurs when the temperature of a particular surface, in this case, your windows, is lower than that of the water vapor present in the air around.
+In fact, fog occurs when the temperature of a particular surface, in this case, your windows, is lower than that of the water vapor present in the air around you.
 So, when warm air meets a chilly surface, something called condensation occurs.
 Unfortunately, broken or faulty window seals can allow moisture to gather between the panes of your windows as well.

 If you have been noticing some annoying condensation on your windows, then there are some tips and suggestions that we’d like to make you aware of.
 One of the first things you can do is to invest in energy-efficient glass windows.
 These types of windows will work to block out moisture before it has the chance to affect your indoor air quality.
 Additionally, you can also use a dehumidifier to get rid of foggy windows as well.
 During the warmer months of the year, using a dehumidifier indoors can eliminate some of the humidity in your home which in turn rids you of the dreaded window fog!
 It could also help to open any window or door in your home as well, so long as the weather permits!
 If the issue with your foggy windows doesn’t seem to be related to humidity, then it could be because there is not enough airflow within your home.
 To ensure a natural flow of air within your home, we recommend opening a window and door across from one another.
 Lastly, ceiling fans are another great solution at our disposal!
 When airflow is concerned, ceiling fans are super effective at getting the air moving and circulating within your home.